kottans/web/README.md

 ####Programm for the course:

+1. Web development basics
+2. HTML, CSS
-1. Back-end language Ruyb/Python + framework Python/Rails
+3. Back-end language Ruyb/Python + framework Django/Rails
-2. JS
-3. HTML, CSS
-4.
+4. JavaScript
-5.
+5. CI/CD
-6.
+6. ...
-7.
-8.
-9.
+7. Considering the course will be driven by students - you'll be able to deside here.

 # Task 0(get familiar with Git and Github):